Dependency-based Anomaly Detection: a General Framework and Comprehensive Evaluation: Evaluation

 \subsection{Comparison with Benchmark Methods}

-To show the effectiveness of the DepAD framework, we choose two DepAD methods, FBED-CART-PS and FBED-CART-Sum, to compare with nine state-of-the-art anomaly detection methods.
-As shown in Table \ref{tbl:benchmark}, the nine methods consist of seven proximity-based methods and two dependency-based methods, and their parameter settings for the evaluation are present in the table.
+In the subsection, we answer the question, i.e., compared with state-of-the-art anomaly detection methods, how is the performance of the instantiated DepAD algorithms?
+We choose the two DepAD algorithms, FBED-CART-PS and FBED-CART-Sum, to compare them with the nine state-of-the-art anomaly detection methods shown in Table \ref{tbl:benchmark}, including seven proximity-based methods and two dependency-based methods.
+The settings of these methods can be found in Table \ref{tbl:benchmark}.

-In the experiments, if a method is unable to produce a result within four hours, we stop the experiments, which are the following cases: 1) FastABOD and SOD on datasets Backdoor and Census; 2) ALSO on datasets Backdoor, CalTech16, Census, Secom, MNIST, CalTech28, Fashion and Ads; 3) COMBN on datasets Backdoor, CalTech16, Arrhythmia, Census, Secom, MNIST, CalTech28, Fashion and Ads.
+It is worth noting that the key difference between the two DepAD methods (FBED-CART-PS and FBED-CAR-Sum) and ALSO lies in their relevant variable selection phase.
+The two DepAD methods learn and use the MB of a variable as its relevant variables, while ALSO, for each variable, uses all other variables as the variable's relevant variables.
+Thus, the evaluation demonstrates the impact of the relevant variable selection phase.

-For LOF, iForest, FastABOD, OCSVM and SOD, we use the implementations in the dbscan \citep{dbscan} R package, IsolationForest \citep{iforest} R package, abodOutlier \citep{abod} R package, e1071 \citep{e1071} R package and HighDimOut \citep{HighDimOut} R package respectively.
-MBOM, ALSO and COMBN are implemented by ourselves based on the bnlearn \citep{bnlearnpackage} R package.
+For LOF, iForest, FastABOD, OCSVM and SOD, we use the implementations in the \textit{dbscan}~\cite{dbscan} R package, \textit{IsolationForest}~\cite{iforest} R package, \textit{abodOutlier}~\cite{abod} R package, \textit{e1071}~\cite{e1071} R package and \textit{HighDimOut}~\cite{HighDimOut} R package respectively.
+MBOM, ALSO and COMBN are implemented by ourselves based on the \textit{bnlearn}~\cite{bnlearnpackage} R package.
 All the methods are implemented using R, and the experiments are conducted on a high-performance computer cluster with 32 CPU cores and 128G memory.

+In the experiments, if a method is unable to produce a result within four hours, we stop the experiments.
+The stopped methods and data sets include 1) FastABOD and SOD on datasets Backdoor and Census; 2) ALSO on datasets Backdoor, CalTech16, Census, Secom, MNIST, CalTech28, Fashion and Ads; 3) COMBN on datasets Backdoor, CalTech16, Arrhythmia, Census, Secom, MNIST, CalTech28, Fashion and Ads.

-The comparison results are shown in Figures \ref{fig:ben_roc} (ROC AUC) and \ref{fig:ben_ap} (AP), where each sub-figure corresponds to the comparison results between the two DepAD methods with one benchmark method.
-The results are shown in different shapes to indicate different DepAD methods.
-In each sub-figure, the X and Y coordinates of a result (a circle or a plus sign) are the ROC AUC or AP of the comparison method and a DepAD method on the same dataset, respectively.
-Therefore, in a sub-figure, the more results sitting above the diagonal line (to the top left half of the plane), the better the performance of the DepAD method is than the benchmark method.
+The comparison results are shown in Figures \ref{fig:ben_roc} (ROC AUC) and \ref{fig:ben_ap} (AP), where each sub-figure corresponds to the comparison results between the two DepAD algorithms with one benchmark method.
+In a sub-figure, the more circles or pluses sitting above the diagonal line, the more datasets on which the DepAD algorithm outperforms the comparison method.